SeiryuZ/HemeWeb/proposal/README.md

 <!-- Acquriing access to HPC infrastructure is possible but non-trivial, and maybe not a top priority for these institutes  -->
 However, running these simulations require access to HPC infrastructures that might not have reproducibility of a research as a priority.
-Facilities that administer these infrastructure often give out computing hour usage to projects based on the merit of their peer-reviewed proposal, for example how PRACE [11], the Partnership for Advanced Computing in Europe, and how EPSRC [12] give access to their infrastructure to
+Facilities that operate these infrastructure often give out computing hour usage to projects based on the merit of their peer-reviewed proposal, for example how PRACE [11], the Partnership for Advanced Computing in Europe, and how EPSRC [12] give access to their infrastructure to